carinvid/generateREADME/Develop/README.md

   *The What, Why, and How:*

-  It will let you generate a this file for your file
+  This is will create a README.md file for your repo

   ## Table of Contents
     * [installation](#installation)